vhacman/printf/README.md

-This project consists of replicating the behavior of the printf() function in C. It is not necessary to implement the buffer management of the original function.
-The function must handle the following types of parameters:
+Custom printf Implementation
+This project is a custom implementation of the C printf() function.
+The objective is to replicate its behavior, handling various types of arguments and printing them correctly according to their specified format.
+The core functionality should match printf() while excluding buffer management.

+Requirements
+Your custom printf function must be able to handle the following types of arguments:

-Character type variables.
+Character type variables (%c)
-String type variables.
+String type variables (%s)
-Integer type variables.
+Integer type variables (%d or %i)
-Unsigned integer type variables.
+Unsigned integer type variables (%u)
-Hexadecimal integer type variables (both uppercase and lowercase).
+Hexadecimal integer type variables (both uppercase and lowercase, e.g., %x and %X) Pointer type variables (%p)
-Pointer type variables.